IBM/Hybrid-Cloud-Applications-and-Services/README.md

 # 1. Run a WebSphere Liberty API Discovery Server using Docker

+In this step, we want to put all our APIs in one place.
+Then, we will build our own WebSphere Liberty API Discovery Server docker image with all those APIs and run it on docker.
+At the end of this step, you should able to call your APIs via your localhost.

 1. First install [Docker CLI](https://www.docker.com/community-edition#/download).

 2. Then, go to the defaultServer folder (i.e `cd defaultServer`) and put your **.war** API application in the **apps** folder and config the **server.xml** file.
 For this example, we will use the airline API application.